· Nacho Coll · Comparisons · 12 min read

 IPFS Ninja is the stronger choice when:

 - You need a budget-friendly paid tier.
-The Bodhi plan at $5/mo gives you 50,000 files and 10 GB — ideal for projects that have outgrown a free tier but are not ready to spend $20+/mo.
+The Bodhi plan at $5/mo (or Karma at $19/mo for 100 GB) gives you a graduated path from free to mid-tier — ideal for projects that have outgrown a free tier but are not ready to spend $20+/mo.

 - Your app uploads from the client side.
 Upload tokens are purpose-built for browser and mobile uploads without exposing API keys.